-Autho rity
+Authority

-2018/19 £'000 2017/18 £'000
+2018/19 £'000 2017/18

+£'000

-Postage, Printing and Office Supplies Promotions, Information and Initiatives - 687 745
+Postage, Printing and Office Supplies - 687

+Promotions, Information and Initiatives 50 745

 Election Costs - 2,886

-As reported to management (note 5) - 4,318
+As reported to management (note 5) and per Comprehensive Income and Expenditure Statement 4,318

 The election costs in 2017 for the first West Midlands Mayor have been funded by the Authority.
 It is anticipated that the majority of the costs of the next mayoral election in 2020 will be funded by the Constituent Authorities, subject to those Constituent Authorities being able to incorporate the West Midlands Mayoral election into their own election process.